Video shows incident where teen is accused of firing gun at Coronado Center

 The video shows Montoya chasing someone and exiting the building before firing a shot towards the mall.
 After the shot was fired, the video shows crowds of people running out of the center not knowing what was happening.

-Montoya took off after firing the gun.
-He later turned himself in to authorities on Sunday evening.
-He is scheduled for a detention hearing in juvenile court on Tuesday afternoon.

-The Albuquerque Police Department believes Montoya was fighting with another juvenile over a dispute that started on social media, and pulled out the gun when the two saw each other at the mall.
+The Albuquerque Police Department believes Montoya was fighting with another juvenile over a dispute that started on social media, and pulled out the gun when the two got into a physical altercation at the mall.
+The juveniles all appeared to be high school students, APD said at the news conference.

-The Albuquerque Police Department is set to hold a news conference at 2 p.m.
-Tuesday to give an update on the incident.
-That news conference will be live streamed on this page.
+A gun was found in the bushes near the mall and APD is investigating it to see if the gun was the same one fired at the mall.
+Montoya was scheduled for a detention hearing in juvenile court on Tuesday afternoon.